pojntfx/adwaita-gtk-ubuntu-legacy/README.md

 > To test out whether it may be a better idea to use Adwaita instead of Ambiance in LTS if Communitheme won't be done in time.
 > Uses the build system of an early version of the [Ubuntu GTK Communitheme](https://github.com/Ubuntu/gtk-communitheme).

 ## What has been changed from upstream Adwaita?

 - Colors are the ones used in [Unity8](https://docs.google.com/presentation/d/1FtHFW67ycl6uvxZqKIZwyinVyOuV9NxXDuJv1SwQ70k/edit#slide=id.g13b3c671fc_1_0)
 - Font weight has been reduced in the titles
-> The goal is to keep this is as maintainable as possible, so no big edits for now.
+> The goal is to keep this is as maintainable as possible, so no big edits here.

+## Where is the shell theme?

+> Will be added soon.
+Until then, using the stock Adwaita one with the Ubuntu typeface should be fine.

 ## Screenshots